softwareguru/airflowsummit-website/content/speakers/lindy-bustabad/_index.md

  - 2026
 ---

-Lindy is a Senior Analytics Engineer on Pendo's Data as a Product team where she designs and maintains the data infrastructure powering MLOps, enterprise reporting, and cross-functional analytics.
-She works across dbt, Airflow, BigQuery, and Kubernetes, and is focused on using AI tooling to make data teams more effective.
-Lindy writes about the intersection of data teams and AI on Medium (@lkbustabad).
-She holds an M.S. in Analytics from NC State and a B.S. in Mathematics from Davidson College.
+Lindy Bustabad is a Senior Analytics Engineer on Pendo's Data & AI Platform team, where she works across both analytics engineering and AI engineering.
+She builds the data infrastructure that powers reporting and ML pipelines, and designs and ships production AI analytics agents.
+She writes about what happens when those two disciplines overlap on Medium (@lkbustabad).